Gerald F. Schroeder

-Gerald F. Schroeder (born September 13, 1939) is a former American attorney and jurist who served as chief justice of Idaho.
+Gerald Frank Schroeder (born September 13, 1939) is a former American attorney and jurist who served as chief justice of Idaho.
 He was appointed to the court in 1995 by Governor Phil Batt, and was elected chief justice by his peers in 2004.
 He served on the court for over a dozen years and retired in July 2007.

 Early life and education

 Born in Boise, Idaho, Schroeder attended public schools in Caldwell, Idaho and Baker, Oregon, where he was salutatorian at Baker High School in 1957.
-He earned a Bachelor of Arts in History from the College of Idaho in Caldwellin 1961, and initially planned on becoming a history professor.
+He earned a Bachelor of Arts in History from the College of Idaho in Caldwell in 1961, and initially planned on becoming a history professor.
 He took the Law School Admission Test (LSAT) on a whim and was accepted to Harvard Law School, earning his J.D. in 1964.